International Business Internship Program

-Business Cards can help extend to people without social media accounts and cost a lot less than making flyers and giving those to people in their community
+Business Cards help extend the business to the people without social media accounts around the community.
+These cards also cost a lot less than making flyers.

-By having business cards, the business partner can easily distribute them to people in their community, which can help them gain new customers and reach out to new people around them.
+By having business cards, the business partner can easily distribute them to people in her community, which can help gain new customers.

-Business cards can be easy to transport around and for the customer to carry in their pocket or in their hand.
+Business cards are easy to transport and for the customer to carry in their pocket or in their hand.